Jeardey/discord-fake-game-launcher/README.md

 ## How it works

-- Reads Discord's registered games from:
+- Reads Discord's registered games from the gamelist.json

-  `%AppData%\discord\Local Storage\leveldb`

-- Scans those files for `.exe` names.
+- Scans file for `.exe` names.
 - Lets you search and pick one.
 - Creates a dummy exe in: